Azure/azure-powershell/src/Attestation/Attestation/help/Get-AzAttestationPolicySigners.md

 ```

 ### -Name
-Specifies a name of the tenant.
+Specifies the name of an attestation provider.
-This cmdlet gets the attestation policy for the tenant that this parameter specifies.

 ```yaml
 Type: System.String